 Employer match programs are a way for employers to keep employees happy and cared for.
 They’re also a way to retain employees.
 That’s because many matching programs come with a vesting schedule.
 This means that you don’t have access to the full matching funds until you’ve been with the company for a certain period.
 The prospect of losing out on that money may keep an employee around longer.

-In almost all cases, it makes sense to max out your employer’s matching offer.
-This is effectively free money, and all you have to do to get it is to be a responsible saver.
+It makes sense to max out your employer’s matching offer.
+This is effectively free money and all you have to do to get it is to be a responsible saver.
+However, talk to a financial advisor to see what’s best for your situation.

 With that said, you shouldn’t contribute more than you can afford.
 Saving for retirement is crucial, yes, but you shouldn’t max out your contributions if it means underpaying your mortgage or not having an emergency fund.
 That’s especially true if you don’t think you’ll stay with the company long enough to have it fully vested.
 After all, this would reduce the benefit of matching.
 Still, if it’s financially feasible for you to max out your matching, do it.